Best daily deals

 The ATH-M50x comes with three removable cables.

 In this price range you have quite a few headphones to choose from.
-It’s worth checking out the higher tiered, Audio-Technica ATH-M40x, ATH-M50x, and the wired or optionally Bluetooth, ATH-M50xBT2.
-All three sport slightly more consumer-meets-studio-style sounds, with less treble emphasis.
-The differences between the ATH-M40x and ATH-M50x have to do with a very slightly different frequency responses, but mainly the differences include additional removable cables, 45mm drivers (versus 40mm) and more reinforced build quality in the ATH-M50x.
+It’s worth checking out the higher-tiered Audio-Technica ATH-M40x, ATH-M50x, and the wired or optionally Bluetooth, ATH-M50xBT2.
+All three sport slightly more consumer-meets-studio-style sounds with less treble emphasis.
+The differences between the ATH-M40x and ATH-M50x have to do with very slightly different frequency responses.
+Still, mainly, the differences include additional removable cables, 45mm drivers (versus 40mm), and more reinforced build quality in the ATH-M50x.
 Honestly, both feel just fine.
 Meanwhile, the ATH-M50xBT2 is basically the wired ATH-M50x, but with an updated cable connection and optional wireless listening.

 While technically portable, wearing the Grado SR60x outside leads to some issues

-If you like the treble emphasis of the Sony MDR-7506, but want a different flavor, or an open back option you might consider the Grado Labs SR60x.
+If you like the treble emphasis of the Sony MDR-7506 but want a different flavor or an open-back option, you might consider the Grado Labs SR60x.
 The SR60x is an on-ear design, as opposed to over-ear with the MDR-7506.
 With an open back, you would not want to record live instruments using it, as it offers zero isolation.
-It is a comfortable option for listening in a quiet room with its lighter clamping pressure.
+However, with its lighter clamping pressure, it is a comfortable option for listening in a quiet room.

 Frequently asked questions about Sony MDR-7506